vjek/procedural_generation/README.md

 # color_seed_demo
  These scripts produce a deterministic color field

  That is, it will seed a random.Random instance with a fixed value, and produce a series of 24 bit RGB colored ansi blocks on the terminal, demonstrating the deterministic nature (if so configured/desired) of pseudo random number generators.
-This visualization can greatly aid in the understand of procedural generation methods.
+This visualization can greatly aid in the understanding of procedural generation methods.

  Screenshots are included, one from a native Linux terminal, one from PuTTY on Windows, showing the exact same colors.
  The second script produces similar output, but with a procedurally chosen and colored character, as well.